syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Getting-Started.md

 # Getting Started

-This section explains briefly about how to create a Grid in your application with ASP.NET MVC, and also explains about how to enable basic grid operations like Paging, Filtering, Grouping and Summary.
-The following screenshot illustrates the Grid control.
+This section explains briefly about how to create a Grid in your application with ASP.NET MVC, and also explains about how to enable basic grid operations like paging, filtering, grouping and summary.
+The following screenshot illustrates the grid control.

 ![](Getting-Started_images/Getting-Started_img.png)

-## Create your first Grid in MVC
+## Create your first grid in MVC

-The following steps explain creating first grid with an empty datasource.
+The following steps explain creating first grid with an empty datasource:

 1. Create Syncfusion ASP.NET MVC application.
-You can refer [MVC Getting Started documentation](http://help.syncfusion.com/aspnetmvc/getting-started) to create new project and add necessary dll’s and script files.
+You can refer [MVC Getting Started documentation](http://help.syncfusion.com/aspnetmvc/getting-started) to create a new project and add necessary dll’s and script files.
-2. Add a Grid control in View file with an empty datasource as like as follows.
+2. Add a grid control in view file with an empty datasource as like as follows.
 In `Columns` definition, the `TextAlign` property allows you to align text of the columns, the `Width` property is used to define width of the columns and `Format` property allows you to format the particular columns value.

 {% highlight razor %}